entando/entando-docs/vuepress/docs/component-generator/create-plugin-component-generator.md

 # Objective

-The objective of this lab is to briefly introduce the Entand JHipster Blueprint and to provide an introduction to using the blueprint to generate a microservice and micro-frontends for deployment into an Entando application.
+The objective of this lab is to briefly introduce the Entando JHipster Blueprint and to provide an introduction to using the blueprint to generate a microservice and micro-frontends for deployment into an Entando application.

 ## Prerequisites